ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

 :    Service endpoints provide communication to the master.
 You can choose to configure your cluster with a private service endpoint or both a public and a private cloud service endpoint.
 For more information about what setup is required to run internet-facing apps, or to keep your cluster private, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_vpc_basics#vpc-pgw).

+Outbound traffic protection
+:   The default behavior for clusters at version 1.30 and later is to allow only the necessary networking traffic for the cluster to function and disable all other outbound connections.
+If you have apps or services that require connection to the public Internet, such as GitHub repositories, Docker Hub, , note that you must either disable outbound traffic protection completely (so that all outbound traffic is allowed), or add security group rules to allow only the outbound traffic that you require.